Gravitational Self-force in a Radiation Gauge: Abstract

 \section{Abstract}

 In this, the first of two companion papers, we present a method for finding the gravitational self-force in a modified radiation gauge for a particle moving on a geodesic in a Schwarzschild or Kerr spacetime.
 An extension of an earlier result by Wald is used to show the spin-weight $\pm 2$ perturbed Weyl scalar ($\psi_0$ or $\psi_4$) determines the metric perturbation outside the particle up to a gauge transformation and an infinitesimal change in mass and angular momentum.
 A Hertz potential is used to construct the part of the retarded metric perturbation that involves no change in mass or angular momentum from $\psi_0$ in a radiation gauge.
 The metric perturbation is completed by adding changes in the mass and angular momentum of the background spacetime outside the radial coordinate $r_0$ of the particle in any convenient gauge.
-The resulting metric perturbation is singular only on the trajectory of the particle.
-A mode-sum method is then used to renormalize the self-force.
-Gralla shows that the renormalized self-force can be used to find the correction to a geodesic orbit in a gauge for which the leading, $O(\rho^{-1})$, term in the metric perturbation has spatial components even under a parity transformation orthogonal to the particle trajectory, and we verify that the metric perturbation in a radiation gauge satisfies that condition.
+The resulting metric perturbation is singular on the trajectory of the particle and discontinuous across the sphere $r=r_0$.
+A mode-sum method can be used to renormalize the self-force, but the justification given in the published version of this paper \cite{sf2} referred to work by Sam Gralla \cite{gralla10} to justify the use of the renormalized self-force, and the radiation gauge we use does not satisfy the regularity conditions required by Gralla.
+Instead we show that the renormalized self-force, computed either from the retarded field for $r>r_0$ or for $r<r_0$ gives the correct equations of motion in a gauge smoothly related to a Lorenz gauge; and Pound et al.~\cite{pmb13} argue that the average of the self-force obtained in the way described in our paper for $r>r_0$ and for $r<r_0$ gives the correct equation of motion for our gauge (what Pound et al. call the no-string gauge).

+In a Lorenz gauge one can renormalize the self-force by subtracting the leading and subleading terms in a mode-sum expansion of the retarded field, and the self-force in the two gauges just described is again obtained by subtracting only these leading and subleading terms.
+A companion paper \cite{sf3} finds that these two terms coincide with the leading and subleading Lorenz-gauge terms.